DarrenLevine/cpptxrx/README.md

 The library is header only, so just add `cpptxrx/include/` to your search path via the -I flag: `-Iwherever/you/placed/cpptxrx/include/`.

-For Cmake, the `target_include_directories` can do that, for example:
+Or for Cmake, you can do that via the following lines:

 ```sh
 # if you're not using a local copy of cpptxrx, here's how to fetch it automatically: